What are you looking for?

 Before your studies

-In order to enter Canada, any person who is not a citizen of Canada or who does not have permanent resident status and who wishes to study in Québec for more than six months must receive authorization from the Québec Government (provincial) and the Government of Canada (federal) by obtaining a Certificat d’acceptation du Québec (CAQ – Québec Acceptance Certificate) and a study permit, along with a visa or Electronic Travel Authorisation.
+To study in Québec for more than six months, any person who is neither a Canadian citizen nor a permanent resident of Canada must receive authorization from the Québec Government (provincial) and the Government of Canada (federal) by obtaining a Certificat d’acceptation du Québec (CAQ – Québec Acceptance Certificate) and a study permit, along with a visa or Electronic Travel Authorisation.

 You will find the procedures for obtaining immigration documents in the following section.
-It may take several months to complete these procedures, and you should begin by obtaining your admission letter from ÉTS.
-The admission letter is the only document that will be issued by ÉTS, and it contains all of the information required to submit your applications for immigration documents.
-Having a conditional admission letter should not prevent you from initiating your procedures, and will not affect the approval of your immigration documents.
+It may take several months to complete these procedures, and you should begin as soon as your letter of acceptance (also called letter of admission) from ÉTS is issued.
+The letter of acceptance is the only document that will be issued by ÉTS, and it contains all of the information required to submit your applications for immigration documents.
+Having a conditional letter of acceptance should not prevent you from initiating your procedures, and will not affect the approval of your immigration documents.

 NOTICE

-Obtaining the official documents required for studying in Québec
+Obtaining the official documents required to study in Québec

-The validity of your Canadian study permit will not extend past the expiry date of your passport.
-If your passport will be expiring within the next year, verify whether you can renew it before applying for your immigration documents.
+The validity of your study permit will not exceed the expiry date of your passport.
+If your passport will expire within the next year, verify whether you can renew it before applying for your immigration documents.
 Otherwise, you will have to renew all of the documents during the course of your studies, which will entail paying all of the fees again.

 You must have a valid passport when applying for a CAQ, but you can begin the application process even if you must renew your passport.
 You might save some time by beginning both procedures at the same time.
 However, you must wait until you receive your new passport before applying for a study permit.

 All international students (with the exception of those in programs that last less than 6 months and certain other specific cases) must obtain a CAQ from the Ministère de l’Immigration, de la Francisation de l’Intégration (MIFI) in order to study in Québec.
-You should begin this procedure as soon as you receive your admission letter.
+You should begin this procedure as soon as you receive your letter of acceptance.

 You may be able to obtain immigration documents valid for an additional 90 days at the end of your study program in order to ease the transition at the end of your studies.
-Although an explanatory letter is not required with the CAQ application, you could include such a letter to clarify the end date of your program.
-For example, a student who will complete their program during the summer session could obtain documents valid until November 30.
+Although an explanatory letter is not required with the CAQ application, you could include such a letter to clarify the end date of your program:

-Make sure you read and understand the conditions associated with the CAQ, notably, your studies being your main activity (studying full time) and maintaining health and hospitalization insurance for the duration of your stay for you and any person who accompanies you
+Make sure you read and understand the conditions associated with the CAQ, notably, your studies being your main activity (studying full-time) and maintaining health and hospitalization insurance for the duration of your stay for yourself and any person who accompanies you.

 Procedure

-1. Submit your application and pay the processing fees ($124 in 2023) using the CAQ application form
+1. Submit your application using the CAQ application form

-2. Follow the checklist and collect all of the requested documents.
+3. Follow the checklist and gather the required documents.

-3. Sign, date and digitize the forms.
-Attention!
+4. Sign, date and digitize the forms.
+Warning!
 You must print the Declaration, undertakings and authorizations form, and sign it by hand!

 Processing times

 The processing of your request begins once the documents are submitted via Arrima.
-If your file is complete, the processing time will be approximately 20 business days.
-If your file is incomplete, you will first receive a notice of intent to reject, and you will have an opportunity to submit new supporting documents via Arrima.
+If your file is complete, the processing times will be approximately 25 business days.
+If your file is incomplete, you will first receive a notice of intention to refuse, and you will have an opportunity to submit new supporting documents via Arrima.
 This will result in longer processing times.

 Approval

 All international students (with the exception of those in programs that last less than 6 months) must obtain a study permit from Immigration, Refugees and Citizenship Canada (IRCC) in order to study in Canada.
-You should begin this procedure as soon as you receive your Attestation of issuance of your CAQ.
+You should begin this procedure as soon as you receive the attestation of issuance of your CAQ.

 Procedure

-1. Submit your application online using the GCKey service.*
+1. Submit your application online using the IRCC portal.*

-3. Collect all of the required documents and keep a printed or digital copy of your file.
+3. Gather the required documents and keep a digital copy of your file.

 *The online application is mandatory, with exceptions.
 You can only apply on paper if you have a disability that prevents you from applying online or if you hold an identity document or travel document issued to non-national residents, refugees or stateless persons.